symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 the menu.

-The included implementation focuses on generating ``MenuItem`` instances from ``NodeInterface`` instances, as it is the best approach to handle tree-like structures like the ones typically used by CMS.
+The included implementation focuses on generating ``MenuItem`` instances from ``NodeInterface`` instances, as this is usually the best approach to handle tree-like structures typically used by CMS.
 Other approaches are implemented in the base classes, and their respective documentation pages can be found in `KnpMenuBundle`_'s page.

 ``ContentAwareFactory`` is responsible for loading the full menu hierarchy and transforming the ``MenuNode`` instances from the root node it receives from